What Dinosaurs Lived In Ontario

 Conclusion: A Journey Through Time in Ontario

 While Ontario's dinosaur fossil record might not be as extensive as other regions, it offers a unique and valuable glimpse into the province's prehistoric past.
 The challenges in studying Ontario’s dinosaurs are significant, highlighting the fragility and complexity of the fossil record.
-However, through ongoing research and dedicated work, our understanding of the dinosaurs and other creatures that once roamed Ontario is steadily improving.
+On the flip side, through ongoing research and dedicated work, our understanding of the dinosaurs and other creatures that once roamed Ontario is steadily improving.
 Every new discovery, no matter how small, contributes to a richer, more complete narrative of life in this ancient land.
 The incomplete nature of the fossil record itself serves as a reminder of the vast, mysterious nature of deep time and the ongoing process of scientific discovery.
 Future findings hold the potential to reshape our understanding of Ontario's prehistoric ecosystems and the dinosaurs that inhabited them.
 The story of Ontario's dinosaurs is far from over; it is an ongoing narrative, continuously being written and rewritten through careful research and new discoveries.